GithubUser7934/ChatGPTSnake/README.md

 ## ChatGPT Snake
-Play the classic game Snake through Github Codespaces!
+Play the classic game Snake through Github Codespaces

-Version 2 Is coming out soon, with a level system and more detail!

 Built using ChatGPT, an Large Language Model (LLM) Developed by OpenAi.
 ### Work In Progress